TheThinkingHome/device_sentinel/README.md

 **Your dashboard cannot tell a quiet device from a dead one.
 Device Sentinel can, and it watches the batteries and radio links that fail first.**

+> **Pre-Release.** This integration is under rapid development, with frequent releases.
+See the table below for what is stable today.

 ## Integration Status

 | Area             | Status                         | What that means                                                                                                                                                                                          |